 “There’s so much junk at sea, the debris has formed giant garbage patches.
 There are five of them around the world, and the largest — the Great Pacific Garbage Patch — includes an estimated 1.8 trillion pieces of trash and covers an area twice the size of Texas.”Conservation.org, OCEAN POLLUTION: 11 FACTS YOU NEED TO KNOW;

 The famous BEE KIND line, and my 2nd favorite!
-Grow a garden, plant more trees, protect our bee’s tees.
+Grow a garden, plant more trees, and protect our bee’s tees.

 Destroying our oceans and harming the animals who call them home.
 The food, beauty, and fashion industries contribute to the cruelty, suffering, and needless deaths of billions of animals… each year.